pablogf-uma/chacha-implementation/README.md

 The program contains 5 test vectors (3 from RFC 8439) that confirm the correct functioning of the encryption algorithm.

-The throughput of the cryptosystem is 135.5 MB/second with an i7-13620H Intel processor).
+The throughput of the cryptosystem is 135.5 MB/second with an i7-13620H Intel processor.

-The number of encryptions performed in 1 second is 2.5 million calls for different plaintexts of 512 bits.
+Performs 2.5 million encryptions for different 512-bit plaintexts in 1 second.

 Find below some useful links that were used throughout the development of this project: